NucciTheBoss/jespipe/CONTRIBUTING.md

 Feature requests to improve/extend are welcome, but please take a moment to determine whether your idea with the scope and aim of Jespipe.
 It is up to *you* to make a strong case to convince Jespipe's developers of the merits of adding this feature to Jespipe.
 Please provide as much detail and context as possible.

+Example Feature Request:

+> Short and descriptive feature request title
+>
+> ### Is your feature request related to a problem?
+Please describe:
+> A clear and concise description of what the problem is.
+Ex.
+I'm always frustrated when [...]; No, but I would love if Jespipe could do [...]; No, but I think this process could be improved; etc.
+>
+> ### Describe the solution you'd like:
+> A clear and concise description of what you want to happen.
+Ex.
+If I enter  this command, this should happen [...].
+>
+> ### Describe alternatives you've considered:
+> A clear and concise description of any alternative solutions or features > you've considered.
+>
+> #### Additional context:
+> Add any other context or screenshots about the feature request here.

+You can use the [Feature Request template](https://github.com/NucciTheBoss/jespipe/issues/new?assignees=NucciTheBoss&labels=enhancement%2C+question&template=feature-request.md&title=FEATURE+REQUEST%3A+Potential+improvement+to+Jespipe) to submit feature requests to the Jespipe developers.

 ## Pull Requests

 Good pull requests&mdash;patches, improvements, new features&mdash;are a huge help.
 These pull requests should remain focused in scope and should not contain unrelated commits.